jacobcvt12/blog/_drafts/hierarchical-tex.md

 To add these lines and descriptions, we first construct the matrix as before.
 Next, the `\draw` command draws a line from one node to the next.
 The first option (here `->` and `<-`) specifies the direction of the arrow.
 I have placed the (shared) variance below the observations (\\(y_i\\)) and reversed the direction of the arrows to indicated hierarchy level.
 The second option listed (not required) specifies the type of arrowhead.
 To simplify the process, I use a `\foreach` loop to draw similar lines for columns 1 and 3.

 Next, the text descriptions are created via manually specified nodes.
-These nodes are "anchored" to already placed nodes in the diagram and placed relative to this anchor by distance and direction.
+These nodes are "anchored" to already existing nodes in the diagram and placed relative to this anchor by distance and direction.
 Here I have chosen `-40pt` as my distance.
 Unfortunately, this number depends on the length of the text, and I have not found a better way for determining the distance other than through trial-and-error.

 {% highlight TeX %}
 \matrix[matrix of math nodes, column sep=20pt, row sep=20pt] (mat)